skmds99/salauddin.github.io/index.md

 My name is **Sk Md Salauddin**, and I’m currently a PhD student at **Aligarh Muslim University (AMU)**.

-My research focuses on **functional identities in rings and algebras**, a subject that I find both rich and fascinating.
+My research focuses on **Functional Identities in Rings and Algebras**, a subject that I find both rich and fascinating.
 I’m currently reading **Matej Brešar’s** book on this topic to explore it in greater depth.

 Alongside research, I’m also interested in **Mathematics**, **Music**, **Poetry**, and **Coding**, and I continue to stay active in all of these areas.